Global search

 • date on which the interest in the relevant vehicle was acquired

-The Settlement Distribution Scheme establishes the procedure for assessing the eligibility of participating group members and distribution of the settlement sum, including the payment of final distribution amounts to eligible group members.
+The Settlement Distribution Scheme establishes a procedure for assessing the eligibility of participating group members and distribution of the settlement sum, including the payment of final distribution amounts to eligible group members.

-A copy of the Settlement Distribution Scheme is available to view here.
+A copy of the proposed Settlement Distribution Scheme is available to view here.

 We currently estimate that the settlement administration will take 12-18 months from the expiration of the appeal period.
 At this stage, it is too soon to determine when payments will commence.
 Once the settlement administration has progressed, we will provide an updated timeline.